 How did you establish and maintain a harmonious and inclusive learning environment?

 Though these career achievements do not have any numbers or statistics attached to them, they are still triumphs you need to showcase.
-School administrators are looking to see that you can take control of your classroom, minimize the problems, and maximize the time students spend learning and growing.
+School administrators are looking to see that you can control your classroom, minimize the problems, and maximize the time students spend learning and growing.

 Probing Questions to Ask Yourself